hemanthreddy4747/AceArch/README.md

 ## 📌 License

-*This project is available under the MIT License.
-Feel free to use, modify and build on it for your own student planner or productivity project.*
+AceArch is available for personal use.
+The source code is publicly available for viewing, but may not be modified, redistributed, or reused without permission.*

 ## 👩‍💻 Author